Multipath TCP: Multipath TCP options

-The Multipath TCP option has the Kind (30), length (variable) and the remainder of the content begins with a 4-bit subtype field, for which IANA has created and will maintain a sub-registry entitled "MPTCP Option Subtypes" under the "Transmission Control Protocol (TCP) Parameters" registry.
-Those subtype fields are defined as follows:
+The Multipath TCP option consists of the standard Option-Kind (in this case 30) and Length values, followed by a 4-bit subtype field, for which the IANA maintains a sub-registry entitled "MPTCP Option Subtypes" under the "Transmission Control Protocol (TCP) Parameters" registry.
+This subtype field indicates the MPTCP header type, and its values are defined as follows:

-Values 0x8 through 0xe are currently unassigned.
+Values 0x9 through 0xe are currently unassigned.

 Protocol operation

 Simplified description

 The core idea of multipath TCP is to define a way to build a connection between two hosts and not between two interfaces (as standard TCP does).

 For instance, Alice has a smartphone with 3G and WiFi interfaces (with IP addresses 10.11.12.13 and 10.11.12.14) and Bob has a computer with an Ethernet interface (with IP address 20.21.22.23).

 In standard TCP, the connection should be established between two IP addresses.
 Each TCP connection is identified by a four-tuple (source and destination addresses and ports).
 Given this restriction, an application can only create one TCP connection through a single link.
 Multipath TCP allows the connection to use several paths simultaneously.
 For this, Multipath TCP creates one TCP connection, called subflow, over each path that needs to be used.

 The purpose of the different protocol operations (defined in RFC 6824) are: